Setup Your First Marketing Automation

 Step 1: Choose a Trigger.

-To use marketing automation on Gist, you need to setup event triggers and their respective actions.
+To use marketing automation on Gist, you need to set up event triggers and their respective actions.

-To do this, select the ‘Automation’ tab on the taskbar and click on ‘New Automation Rule’.
+To do this, select the ‘Marketing’ tab on the taskbar and click on ‘Automation Rules’.

 Choose an appropriate name for your trigger depending on what action you’re automating.

-Step 2: Select the Action.
+Step 2: Select Action.

 Select the event which you want to focus on, and choose the action you want to trigger as a consequence of that event.